Skip to main content

 What this means in practice:

-This prohibition targets live surveillance systems that identify individuals in public spaces using biometric data (primarily facial recognition, but also voice recognition, gait analysis, and other biometric modalities).
-The ban specifically covers:
+Think live surveillance that picks faces out of a crowd in real time.
+The prohibition reaches systems that identify people in public using biometric data, mostly facial recognition but also voice recognition, gait analysis, and similar modalities.
+Three conditions define what the ban covers:

 • Real-time identification (as opposed to post-event analysis)